mdbomba/linuxca/README.md

 There is certificate (Subject) data located in openssl_intermediate.cnf and in set-ca.sh.
 If you want to change the certificate Subject info, you need to edit both.

-Steps to get the CA up and running
+Steps to get the CA server up and running

     Prep linux 22.04 (ubuntu server), sign in and then
     $ sudo su